adriano-t/mirrorlayers-propaganda/README.md

 # Propaganda Client

 ## To do
-- Add spinner on comment send
 - check loaders: dismiss in case of failure
 - auto-follow when comment
 - load more comments button on posts
 - load more posts/comments button on profile
 - notifications for received likes
-- delete notification
+- refresh cores
-- aggiornare i core
-- send report
+- report profile
 - refresh notifications in background and show a number on the icon
 - show an alert when you have no more likes